Haliacal/Sudoku-Solver/README.md

 # Sudoku-Solver
-Using a heuristic depth first search to solve sudoku board in under 20s
+Using a heuristic depth first search to look through all the possible combination that can be done to the given sudoku board.
+The selection of the next state is based on the number of remaining options in each cell.
+The algorithm will greedily choose the lowest number remaining options in a select cell and pick one of the options.
+Adjustments to the domain are done and the next cell is picked.
+These steps are repeated till a solution is found or all the options are exhausted.